rabirabirara/ohhi-solver/README.md

 ## Instructions

-You need to have either GNU-Prolog or SWI-Prolog installed on your computer.
-(If you want to use Picat, install that too.)
+You need to have GNU-Prolog and gplc installed on your computer.
+(If you want to use SWI-Prolog or Picat, install those too.)

 If you want to use the auto-solver script, you also need Python and pip (for the script's dependencies - e.g. OpenCV, numpy, PyAutoGUI).

+### Python: automatic solve

+Just open the website like in the above video, open the script, then press play.
+You need GNU-Prolog and a compiler for it.

+The script looks for the history icon which appears when play begins.

+You can change what theme the solver looks for, but only the first two themes are supported.
+The others are either redundant or cluttered or not viable.

 #### Compiling an executable